Effective Fatigue Risk Management

 TS120 | 2 days

-Since the implementation of EASA ORO.FTL, Air Operators have been operating to the EASA flight and duty time limitations and managing fatigue risk.
-Managers, the fatigue safety acting group (FSAG) and crew have been trained in how to meet their specific fatigue risk management responsibilities, and most operators have a crew fatigue reporting system in place.
+Since the implementation of EASA ORO.FTL, Air Operators have been operating to the EASA flight and duty time limitations and are required to manage fatigue risk within the management system.
+Managers, the Fatigue Safety Action Group (FSAG), rostering and crew have received initial and recurrent training in how to meet their specific fatigue risk management responsibilities, and most operators have a crew fatigue reporting system in place.

 In-Company Training